deepakdev094/checkout/README.md

-#This file included only one gem which is for test driven deployment
+#This file included only one gem which is for test driven deployment named
           "Rspec" -  to know about rspec more you can visit link https://github.com/rspec